Blosc/c-blosc2/plugins/README.rst

 1. First, testing and fuzzing processes must be successful.

-2. Once the plugin is ready, the user must make a fork of the c-blosc2 Github repository, adding a new folder with the plugin sources to the path c-blosc2/plugins/codecs or c-blosc2/plugins/codecs depending on the plugin type.
+2. Once the plugin is ready, the user must make a fork of the c-blosc2 Github repository, adding a new folder with the plugin sources to the path c-blosc2/plugins/codecs or c-blosc2/plugins/filters depending on the plugin type.

 3. Furthermore, the user must create a text file named README where it is explained:

-    - The plugin motivation, it means why and for what purpose was the plugin created.
+    - The plugin motivation, why and for what purpose was the plugin created.
     - What does the plugin do and how it works.
     - The advantages and disadvantages of the plugin compared to the rest.